sonrisesoftware/tasks-app/README.md

  * Marking a task as completed
  * Editing a task
  * Deleted a task
- * Storage of tasks and settings (for when I add settings) in U1db
+ * Storage of tasks and settings in U1db
  * Color coded labels
+ * Hiding of completed tasks